 - Insert the new filter with the arrow pointing toward the heater to prevent damage.

 Flat filters need to be replaced once a month, while pleated filters should last about three months.
-You can also buy a washable filter that will last about 10 years.
 If you have children or pets, you might have to change your filter sooner.